SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ### <a name="software-repo"></a> Managing device software

 In the software repository, Cumulocity IoT offers to collect reference software for devices.
-As opposed to firmware, multiple software can be installed on a device.
+Multiple software packages can be installed on a device.

 #### Viewing software